 About Pau Castle

-The 12th century Château de Pau is a castle in the centre of the city of Pau, the capital of Pyrénées-Atlantiques.
-The castle became a presidential residence during the Republic.
-It is currently a National Museum which houses the works preserved from the days of Henry IV.
-It currently hosts over 100,000 visitors annually, making it the most visited heritage site in the Pyrénées-Atlantiques.
+The 12th century Château de Pau is a medieval military castle in the centre of the city of Pau, the capital of Pyrénées-Atlantiques in France.
+The château has been classified as a monument historique since 1840 by the French Ministry of Culture and nowadays contains a vast collection of tapestries.

+Château de Pau is currently a National Museum which houses the works preserved from the days of Henry IV and during the restoration under Louis-Philippe (French king between 1830 and 1848).
+Today, the castle currently hosts over 100,000 visitors annually, making it the most visited heritage site in the Pyrénées-Atlantiques.

 Located in central Pau near the River Ousse, Pau Castle is easily reached on foot or public transport.
 The 11, 5, 15 and C buses all stop just minutes walk away.